 Learning Resources Jumbo Foam Polyhedral Dice, 5 Dice, 4, 8, 10, 20 Sides, Ages 5+Learning Resources Jumbo Dice in Dice, Set of 12Carson-Dellosa Differentiated Instruction Cubes ManipulativeLearning Resources Dice Domes Deluxe, Early Math Concepts, 6 Assorted Color Foam Dice, Ages 5+

-There are three counting grids in this Pizza Counting Set.
+There are three counting grids in this Pizza mini eraser Counting activity.
 One for 10, one for 20 and another for 100.
-This means that this set is perfect for children as young as toddlers all the way up to 1st grade.
+This means that this mini easer grid game set is perfect for children as young as toddlers all the way up to 1st grade.

 We found these pizza mini erasers at Target, but other manipulatives can be just as fun!
-Anything that is small, colorful and fun will work perfectly!
+Anything that is small, colorful and fun will work perfectly in this counting activity!

 Food Erasers OHill Pack of 46 Pencil Erasers for Kids Pull Apart 3D Mini Erasers Assorted Food Cake Dessert Puzzle Erasers for Birthday Party Supplies Favors, School Classroom Rewards and Novelty ToysPizza Erasers

-Using small manipulatives like this helps with counting but they also help with fine motor skills.
+Learning with manipulatives like this helps with counting skills, but they also help with fine motor skills.
 Children are required to use their pincer grasp to pick up the mini erasers or other manipulatives.
 Fine motor skills are crucial for life skills and activities like this are perfect for strengthening them!

-Increase the fine motor challenge by using tongs to pick up and place the mini erasers on the grid.
+Increase the fine motor challenge by using tongs to place the mini erasers on the grid.
 These Learning Resources tongs are some of our favorite fine motor tools.

 Spanish Counting Activities

-This full counting activity also includes a Spanish version.
+This counting activity also includes a Spanish version.

 Spanish counting activities are great for classrooms with Spanish integration, or Spanish immersion math classes.